vaskoGut/Learning/README.md

       You are working with third-party libraries or animations that require direct DOM access.
       You are building reusable, customizable components where consumers might need ref access.

+  45. ### #pure-function
+      A pure functional component is a functional component that behaves like a pure function: it renders the same output for the same props and does not have side effects.
+If your functional component does something like data fetching or modifies state, it's not considered pure

  ________________________________________________________________________________________________________________________________
   1. ### #what-is-redux
       Redux is library for managing global application state.